shwe-sd/shwe_haupcar_assessment/README.md

 This is a sample Flutter mobile application for the Haupcar coding assessment.
 The project demonstrates the ability to build a functional app using Flutter, BLoC, RESTful API, and localization support.

+This project follows the BLoC (Business Logic Component) pattern and Clean Architecture principle.

 ## Features

 - Home page: Display a list of product categories.
 - Product page: Show products under a selected category.
-- Localization support (English, Thai, Myanmar) using Drawer menu.
+- Localization support (English, Thai, Myanmar) using Drawer menu (stored using shared_preferences).
 - BLoC pattern used for state management.
 - Responsive UI with Material Design.
 - RESTful API integration with [dummyjson](https://dummyjson.com/).
+- Pull-to-Refresh on category/product listings for real-time updates.
+- Cached Images using cached_network_image to minimize repeated network calls and enhance performance.

 ## Demo Video
 [Watch the demo video here](https://github.com/shwe-sd/shwe_haupcar_assessment/demo_video.MP4)